 The poet drowns himself in the subconscious of female dishwater or “a humiliated scullion” surrounded by the dirty items of the kitchen in the so-called deserted house.
 He faces a battery of drunken guests at night but still years for the flowers of hope to blossom the next-morning.
 Even in his present state of wretchedness, the poet is quite optimistic.
 And that is his ‘Ars Poetica’: poetry must emerge of a state of deep anguish and suffering and humiliation.

 About Pablo Neruda

-In ‘Ars Poetica’, the poet, Pablo Neruda has depicted that poetry is the result of suffering, which results out from the pangs of labour of a woman when she is about to give birth to a new child on this earth planet.
-Like poetry, the woman too has to pass through a kind of devilish anguish and even a noise in labour before the delivery of baby.
+In ‘Ars Poetica’, the poet, Pablo Neruda has depicted that poetry is the result of suffering, which results out from the pangs of labor of a woman when she is about to give birth to a new child on this earth planet.
+Like poetry, the woman too has to pass through a kind of devilish anguish and even noise in labor before the delivery of a baby.

 Between shadow and space, young girls and garrison,

 saddled with a strange heart, with funeral dreams,

 by the rage of a widower’s grief for each day of lost life.

 The main point to be noted here is that there is not much about art in the poem.
 The poem is more a portrait of the self.
 Yet that self is both curiously evasive and urgent.
 The effect is partly syntactic- the twenty-one lines run as a single extended period and the reader is frequently required to make leaps forward or take steps back to clarify the status and import of different exclamation.